 “I’ve done a ton of exciting things in my life.
 I travelled, and I elevated fast.
 When I was knocked off that pedestal instantly last summer, it felt like anything I’ve done to that point in my life didn’t matter,” he says.

 For Max, his recovery was an opportunity to rebuild himself, and he was able to find satisfaction in his life and career.

 “I’m happy to be living the life I am now, and I hope to continue doing that in the future while making a difference for those who need that extra encouragement,” he smiles.

-The Brain Tumour Walk is much more than just a walk for him, but a cause to show support in numbers—for those whose battles are ongoing, have ended, or have yet to start.
+The Brain Tumour Walk is more than just a walk for him, but a cause to show support in numbers—for those whose battles are ongoing, have ended, or have not started.
 The money raised for the 2022 Brain Tumour Walk Weekend will be used by the foundation to research, diagnose, and treat brain tumours.

 His words are encouraging.
 “Put yourself out there.
 You never know what can happen.
-It’s about helping people feel supported throughout their journey, and you know you’re giving that.
+It’s about helping people feel supported throughout their journey; you know you’re giving that.
 You can relate, so you’re making a difference that way.
 Just be confident, and don’t be shy,” Max says.